Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Constructing examples with a finite number of tracts and singular values

-Hence we have shown that $\C\setminus\exp(\tilde{T})$ can be given the structure of a bounded-geometry tree.
-The map $\tau$ in Theorem~\ref{thm:bishop} is given precisely by the map $z\mapsto \tilde{F}(\Log z)$.
-We shall now show that condition~\ref{item:taulength} in Theorem~\ref{thm:bishop} can be satisfied.
-It is easy to check that this is true for all edges on the boundary of the central strip, provided that $p$ was chosen large enough.
-Furthermore, it follows for the vertical edges leading to an iris in the main part of the tract, using simple estimates on harmonic measure.
+First, it is straightforward to check that all edges of $\tilde{G}$ on the boundary of the central strip have $\tau$-length at least $\pi$, provided that $p$ was chosen large enough.
+Furthermore, it follows for the vertical edges leading to an iris in the main part of the tract, using the properties of our partition and simple estimates on harmonic measure.

-Thus we need to ensure that each edge in the domains $U_j$ and $V_j$ is mapped to a sufficiently large interval under $\tilde{F}$.
-This is easily ensured during the construction: observe that the subdivision into edges is independent of the choice of $\chi_k$, and as $\chi_k$ becomes small, the length of the image of each edge becomes large.
+By choosing $\chi_k$ sufficiently small, we can also ensure that each edge in the domains $U_j$ and $V_j$ is mapped to a sufficiently large interval under $\tilde{F}$, and hence~\ref{item:taulength} holds.
+Indeed, the subdivision into edges that we discussed is independent of the choice of $\chi_k$, and as $\chi_k$ becomes small, the length of the image of each edge becomes large.
 (This is the same argument as in step I4 of the inductive construction in Section~\ref{sec:arclikeexistence}, considering the harmonic measure of the edge as viewed from $R_k+1$.)
-Hence we can ensure~\ref{item:taulength} by choosing $\chi_k$ sufficiently small.
+Hence we can ensure~\ref{item:taulength} for the partition of $\tilde{G}$ by choosing $\chi_k$ sufficiently small.

 It remains to address~\ref{item:Gr0}.
 Let $\CH=C\cup\{\infty\}$ be the constructed Julia continuum.
 Then $F^n(C)$ lies within a bounded hyperbolic distance (in $T$ resp.\ $T+2\pi is(k)$) of \begin{itemize} \item the geodesic $[p,\infty)$ when $n\neq n_k,n_k-1$, \item the geodesic $[p,\infty)+2\pi i s(k)$ when $n=n_k$, and \item the geodesic $F^{-1}([M_k,\infty)+2\pi i s(k))$when $n=n_k-1$. \end{itemize} Hence, by construction,~\ref{item:Gr0} holds automatically for $F^n(C)$ when $n\neq n_k-1$ (provided the initial lengths of edges were chosen sufficiently small).
-Furthermore, it is not difficult to see that the geodesic in the remaining case stays away sufficiently far from the boundary to ensure that~\ref{item:Gr0} holds, except possibly for the part of $F^{n_k-1}(C)$ contained in the domain $U_k^1$.
+Furthermore, it is not difficult to see that the geodesic in the remaining case stays away sufficiently far from the boundary to ensure that~\ref{item:Gr0} holds (again assuming the edges were chosen sufficiently small), except possibly for the part of $F^{n_k-1}(C)$ contained in the domain $U_k^1$.